-Decor element is also important, you want to be sure that the deign and decor works with the theme of the room that it is in.
+Decor elements are also important, you want to be sure that the deign and decor works with the theme of the room that it is in.

-Wine Storage – Would be a dream to come home to a wine fridge like this…
+Wine Storage – It would be a dream to come home to a wine fridge like this…

 It’s a more elaborate example of something that you could do.
 I’m thinking the perfect place for something like this would be in a finished basement where you have an entertainment space…

-This would be a fantastic addition, not only for use, but aesthetics as well.
+This project would be a fantastic addition, not only for the use, but aesthetics as well.
 The construction and install of this would be costly, so if you like this idea but don’t want to additional costs I would look to install some shelving and a wine wrack, maybe a cabinet for some glasses, and possible a spot for a bar fridge… Currently I’m working on a plan to build a more modest form of this in my basement.
 Im very excited to get started.
 Ill share the process when its done.